Late Ming peasant rebellions: Rebel movements

-The rebels had become better organized and even had heavy cannons by 1636.
-Gao Yingxiang moved towards Taozhou and crushed a Ming army on his way to Nanjing.
+By 1636, the rebels had become better organized and had heavy cannons Gao Yingxiang moved towards Taozhou and crushed a Ming army on his way to Nanjing.
 Gao was then defeated in a series of battles against Lu Xiangsheng but escaped.
 Lu was unable to follow up on his victories and he was called back to the northern frontier to deal with the Qing dynasty's invasion.
 Sun Chuanting was made Grand Coordinator of Shaanxi.
 Sun captured Gao Yingxiang when he invaded Shaanxi and sent him to Beijing where he was dismembered.
 His followers joined other rebel leaders such as Li Zicheng and Lao Huihui.

 The rebel situation deteriorated even further as the Chongzhen Emperor raised taxes in 1637 to fund the military.
 A new Vice Minister of War, Xiong Wencan, was put in charge of overall rebel pacification activities, but Hong Chengchou and Zuo Liangyu basically ignored all his orders.
-Hong was able to defeat Li Zicheng in Sichuan, but victory in battle meant little against the rebel forces, and sometimes the army would even loot and rape in the area evicted of rebels.
+Hong defeated Li Zicheng in Sichuan, but victory in battle meant little against the rebel forces, and sometimes the army looted and raped in the area evicted of rebels.
 Ming forces continued to score victories against Li Zicheng and Zhang Xianzhong without being able to kill or capture them.
-At one point Zhang Xianzhong even surrendered and was awarded troops and supplies on the promise that he would fight against Li Zicheng.
+At one point Zhang Xianzhong surrendered and was awarded troops and supplies on the promise that he would fight against Li Zicheng.